-- Physical changes to the environment need to be observed and validated by the assessment team - Multiple key actions that require remote evidence review and service staff interviews - Where interviews with service personnel is needed.
+- Physical changes to the environment need to be observed and validated by the assessment team - There are multiple key actions that require remote evidence review and service staff interviews - Where interviews with service personnel are needed.

 All site reassessments will be accompanied by an online submission of documentation to support all the key actions in the report.